From hiking 400 miles of the Appalachian Trail to tackling the academic rigor of UNC-Chapel Hill — Noah Long ’20 does not shy from a challenge.

 “Before I became a Covenant Scholar, my mother and I often debated whether I would pay for school by taking on massive amounts of debt myself or by re-mortgaging the house,” Noah shared.

-With his financial stress alleviated, Noah has devoted his time to excelling academically in his new environment — a task that is particularly challenging for Noah, who was diagnosed with high-functioning autism as a child.
+With his financial stress alleviated, Noah has devoted his time to excelling academically in his new environment — a task that is particularly challenging for Noah, who was diagnosed with autism as a child.
 His transition from homeschool to community college to a four-year university was manageable because of the support he received from advisers.

 “Coming from Durham Tech, where tutoring felt more personal, to Carolina was challenging and exhausting,” said Noah.
 “The advisers at the Learning Center, the Writing Center and the Carolina Covenant did more than help me with my academics, they reminded me that I would make it, and that was worth everything.”